 Here are some broad definitions to help you determine what level of care to look for.

-Independent Living – Independent senior living offers opportunities to pursue your interests, make friends, and take care of your mind, body and spirit – all while freeing you from the burdens of homeownership.
+Independent Living and Active Adult – Independent senior living and Active Adult Communities offers opportunities to pursue your interests, make friends, and take care of your mind, body and spirit – all while freeing you from the burdens of homeownership.
 If your overall health is good and you don’t need help with ADLs (activities of daily living), this could be a good fit for you.

 Assisted Living – These communities are designed to help you live more independently through personal help with ADLs, transportation and home maintenance.
 Consider assisted living if there are mobility issues, medication management problems, or difficulties dressing, bathing or grooming.